contributte/doctrine-orm/.docs/README.md

 - `void` - `VoidCache`
 - `xcache` - `XcacheCache`

-You can also specify single driver.
-Or change the `orm.cache.defaultDriver` for all.
+You can also specify a single driver.
+Or change the `orm.cache.defaultDriver` for all of them.

 ```yaml
 orm.cache: